Rorkien/ircbot/README.md

 Input and Output
 ======

 Once you are successfully connected, you can access the input and output buffers.
-IRCBot will handle the input buffers automatically, forwarding every message to their respective events listeners.
+IRCBot will handle the input buffers automatically, forwarding every message to their respective event listeners.

 To access the write buffer, you can use the getter in your connection object.